We are a British retiree couple looking to retire in France; what are the current income requirements?

 You apply at this page, and you will be asked a series of questions about your plans.

-On making your application there is a fee of around £26.
-The visa website states there may be an additional £3 fee for using a credit card.
 You will then have to book to visit a visa centre in London, Edinburgh or Manchester.

 There is more detail about visa applications in this previous article.
 It focuses on those visiting for up to six months on a ‘temporary’ visa, but the formalities are largely the same though the visa for a person moving to France will be valid for 12 months.

 Documents required will include identity photos, your passport – which should be valid until at least three months after the end of the visa period – evidence of your means (eg. pension statements, bank statements dated from less than three months ago...), proof of healthcare cover, proof of where you will stay in France (eg. rental contract or house deeds).

 For British state pensioners, there should not be a requirement of taking out a private healthcare policy as you will be entitled to cover via the S1 form system.

 We note an anomaly, however, in that the Visa Wizard states that pensioners can ‘provide’ their S1 when they apply, however these have usually only been delivered once a pensioner has moved to France (we are seeking clarification on this point from the French consulate and NHS Business Services, which processes S1s).

 When the visa is ready you will be invited to collect the passport or alternatively, you can opt for courier delivery (eg. an extra £16 in the UK).

 Once you have moved to France, you should ‘validate’ your visa online within three months.
 A €200 fee is payable per person.

 In the two months before your visa expires, you should apply to your local prefecture office for a carte de séjour temporaire ‘visiteur’, valid for one year.
 You will need to renew this annually at least for the first five years.
 There is a €225 fee payable in timbres fiscaux (obtainable from tabac shops).